laravel/docs/queues.md

 <a name="throttling-exceptions"></a>
 ### Throttling Exceptions

 Laravel includes a `Illuminate\Queue\Middleware\ThrottlesExceptions` middleware that allows you to throttle exceptions.
-This is particularly useful for jobs that interact with third party services that are unstable.

-Once the job exceptions reach a certain threshold, all further jobs with the same key are delayed until a certain time interval lapses.
-This is based off the circuit breaker design pattern.
+Once the job throws a given number of exceptions, all further attempts to execute the job are delayed until a specified time interval lapses.
+This middleware is particularly useful for jobs that interact with third-party services that are unstable.

-For example, let's imagine you have a queued job that interacts with an unstable third party API.
-To throttle exceptions, you can return the `ThrottlesExceptions` middleware from your job's `middleware` method:
+For example, let's imagine a queued job that interacts with an third-party API that begins throwing exceptions.
+To throttle exceptions, you can return the `ThrottlesExceptions` middleware from your job's `middleware` method.
+Typically, this middleware should be paired with a job that implements [time based attempts](#time-based-attempts):

     use Illuminate\Queue\Middleware\ThrottlesExceptions;